Bruins vs. Canadiens Prediction & Picks - November 18

 Bruins Splits and Trends

-- In the six games Boston has played that were decided by one goal, it has a 3-1-2 record (good for eight points).
+- Boston is 3-1-2 (eight points) in its six games decided by one goal.

-- Boston has scored a pair of goals in two games this season (1-0-1 record, three points).
+- Boston has taken three points from the two games this season when it scored a pair of goals (1-0-1 record).

-- The Bruins are 11-1-1 in the 13 games when they have scored at least three goals (to register 23 points).
+- The Bruins are 11-1-1 in the 13 games when they have scored at least three goals (to record 23 points).

-- In the seven games when Boston has capitalized on a single power-play goal, it has a 4-1-2 record (10 points).
+- In the seven games when Boston has capitalized on a single power-play goal, it went 4-1-2 to record 10 points.

 Team Stats Comparison